suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 When executing Common prior to authenticity validation, the Manifest Processor MUST first evaluate the integrity of the manifest using the SUIT_Digest present in the authentication block to identify corruption.

-The guidelines in Creating Manifests ({{creating-manifests}}) require that the common section contains the applicability checks, so this section is sufficient for applicability verification.
+The guidelines in {{creating-manifests}} require that the common section contains the applicability checks, so this section is sufficient for applicability verification.
 The parser MUST restrict acceptable commands to conditions and the following directives: Override Parameters, Set Parameters, Try Each, and Run Sequence ONLY.
 The manifest parser MUST NOT execute any command with side-effects outside the parser (for example, Run, Copy, Swap, or Fetch commands) prior to authentication and any such command MUST Abort.
 The Shared sequence MUST be executed again, in its entirety, after authenticity validation.

 A Recipient MAY rely on network infrastructure to filter inapplicable manifests.